 Small sacrifices can boost your wedding coffers.
-For example, if your big day is a year away, cut out something today that you buy every day.
-If you cut out £2 crisps and Coke each day, you’d have 365 x £2 to spend, £730.
+If your big day is a year away, cut out something today that you buy every day.
+If you cut out £2 crisps and Coke each day, you’d have 365 x £2 to spend, making £730.

 People swear by (and at) our Demotivator tool, which reveals your annual spend on coffees, snacks, cigs, mags and other discretionary purchases to help you cut back.
-Try it to see how much you could save in time for the festivities.
+Try it to see how much you could save in time for the big day.